MIDFIELDR/midfielddata/README.md

 working with MIDFIELD data.

 [MIDFIELD](https://midfield.online/)
-The MIDFIELD database contains, as of October 2022, individual student-level data for 1.7M undergraduates at 19 US institutions from 1987 through 2018.
-Access to the MIDFIELD research database is currently limited to MIDFIELD partner institutions.
-A sample of these data is supplied by `midfielddata`.
+A database of student-level records for approximately 1.7M undergraduates at nineteen US institutions from 1987 through 2018, of which `midfielddata` provides a sample.
+The full research database is currently accessible to MIDFIELD partner institutions only.

+## Acknowledgments

+This work is supported by a grant from the US National Science Foundation (EEC 1545667).